muppin/mastering-DevOps/Interview Questions/Ayushi.md

 ## VISA - 2nd Round

 - Introduce yourself
+- Explain brancing strategy.
+- How to revert to certain version?
+- Git command to revert?
 - Explain, CI/CD pipeline
+- Cross questions on stage(replacing latest image tag from build number)
+- Suppose the latest image is not there?
+Docker deamon will check in node first if its not there it will check in registry.
 - Which tools u have used in pipeline?
 - Which tools u have admin access and which tools u have only usage access?
 - Explain deamon set
 - What all details will be having inside deamon set?
 - What is PV and PVC
+- Command to list pv and pvs?
 - Out of PV and PVC which is namespace scoped?
 - Difference between multibranch and normal pipeline?
 - Command to authenticate credentials?
 WithCredentials keyword